Law Office Of Ben Carrasco PLLC 1

 Commingled Assets: Funds or property where separate and community assets have been mixed, requiring tracing and documentation.

-To prove that property is separate, the burden of proof lies with the spouse who is claiming that classification.
-Tracing requires meticulous recordkeeping and, in many cases, expert testimony.
+To prove that the property is separate, the burden of proof lies with the spouse who is claiming that classification.
+Tracing requires meticulous recordkeeping and, in many cases, the testimony of a consultant.

-Ben Carrasco’s legal strategy focuses on early documentation and expert financial analysis.
-When high-net-worth divorce settlements involve complex holdings, such as businesses or trusts, we also coordinate with valuation specialists and forensic accountants to ensure the evidence withstands court scrutiny.
+Ben Carrasco’s legal strategy focuses on early documentation and financial analysis.
+When high-net-worth divorce settlements involve complex holdings, such as businesses or trusts, we also coordinate with valuation professionals and forensic accountants to make sure the evidence withstands court scrutiny.

 How Ben Carrasco Protects High-Value Assets During Divorce